-The group of qualified professionals conducting an evaluation of a student suspected of having an emotional disturbance will conduct assessments and observations, and collect data, as necessary for the ARD Committee to make an eligibility determination.
+The group of qualified professionals conducting an evaluation of a student suspected of having an Emotional Disability will conduct assessments and observations, and collect data, as necessary for the ARD Committee to make an eligibility determination.

-The assessment of emotional or behavioral disturbance, for educational purposes, using psychological techniques and procedures is considered the practice of psychology.
+The assessment of Emotional Disability for educational purposes, using psychological techniques and procedures is considered the practice of psychology.
 A person commits an offense if the person engages in the practice of psychology or represents that the person is a psychologist in violation of the Occupations Code.

-A student with an emotional disturbance is one who has been determined to meet the criteria for emotional disturbance as stated in 34 CFR § 300.8(c) (4).
+A student with an Emotional Disability is one who has been determined to meet the criteria for Emotional Disability as stated in 34 CFR § 300.8(c) (4).

 The written report of evaluation shall include specific recommendations for behavioral supports and interventions [19 TEX.
 ADMIN.
-CODE §89.1040(c)(4) ]The written report of evaluation should also include:
+CODE §89.1040(c)(4)] The written report of evaluation should also include:

-- 1. The type and severity of the emotional disturbance; - 2.
+- 1. The type and severity of the Emotional Disability; - 2.
 The functional implications of the disability for situations involving instruction; and - 3.
-The degree to which in-school and out-of-school behavior reflects symptoms consistent with the diagnosis and identification of behavior considered to be a direct result of the emotional disability.
+The degree to which in-school and out-of-school behavior reflects symptoms consistent with the diagnosis and identification of behavior considered to be a direct result of the Emotional Disability.